lengning/Enrich_shiny/README.md

 The output files contain GO term (NA for local sets), set p value, adjusted p value, z score, set size, set mean and set sd.
 Sets are sorted by p value.
 Sets with large absoloute z scores are expected to have small p values.

+## Note

+The 'create new folder' button in the output folder selection pop-up is disfunctional right now

 ## Trouble shooting
 When running runGitHub() function, if you get a download error as shown below, please create a empty directoy locally and download server.R and ui.R into this local directory, then run the following command in R: